Contents

 Overview

 Minnesota, also known as the North Star State, is a state located in the Upper Midwestern region of the United States.
-It is bordered by the Canadian provinces of [[manitoba|Manitoba]] and [[ontario|Ontario]] to the north and east and by the U.S. states of [[wisconsin|Wisconsin]] to the east, [[iowa|Iowa]] to the south, and [[north-dakota|North Dakota]] and [[south-dakota|South Dakota]] to the west.
-The northeast corner has a water boundary with [[michigan|Michigan]].
+It is bordered by the Canadian provinces of Manitoba and Ontario to the north and east and by the U.S. states of Wisconsin to the east, Iowa to the south, and North Dakota and South Dakota to the west.
+The northeast corner has a water boundary with Michigan.
 With a total area of approximately 86,936 square miles, Minnesota is the 12th-largest U.S. state in area and the 22nd-most populous, with about 5.8 million residents.
 The state is known for its natural beauty, with numerous lakes, forests, and prairies.
-For more information on the state's geography, visit the [[minnesota-geography|Minnesota Geography]] page.
-The state's economy is also diverse, with major industries including [[minnesota-agriculture|agriculture]], [[minnesota-manufacturing|manufacturing]], and [[minnesota-tourism|tourism]].
+For more information on the state's geography, visit the Minnesota Geography page.
+The state's economy is also diverse, with major industries including agriculture, manufacturing, and tourism.

 🌊 The Land of 10,000 Lakes

 The state is often referred to as the 'Land of 10,000 Lakes', with a total of 14,420 bodies of fresh water covering at least ten acres each.
-This unique feature makes Minnesota a popular destination for outdoor enthusiasts, with plenty of opportunities for [[minnesota-fishing|fishing]], [[minnesota-boating|boating]], and other water sports.
-The state's lakes and rivers are also home to a wide variety of aquatic life, including [[minnesota-fish-species|fish species]] such as walleye, bass, and northern pike.
-In addition to its lakes, Minnesota is also home to numerous parks and recreational areas, including [[voyageurs-national-park|Voyageurs National Park]] and [[gooseberry-falls-state-park|Gooseberry Falls State Park]].
-For more information on the state's parks and outdoor recreation opportunities, visit the [[minnesota-parks|Minnesota Parks]] page.
+This unique feature makes Minnesota a popular destination for outdoor enthusiasts, with plenty of opportunities for fishing, boating, and other water sports.
+The state's lakes and rivers are also home to a wide variety of aquatic life, including fish species such as walleye, bass, and northern pike.
+In addition to its lakes, Minnesota is also home to numerous parks and recreational areas, including Voyageurs National Park and Gooseberry Falls State Park.
+For more information on the state's parks and outdoor recreation opportunities, visit the Minnesota Parks page.

 🏙️ The Twin Cities: Minneapolis–Saint Paul

 The Minneapolis–Saint Paul metropolitan area, known as the 'Twin Cities', is Minnesota's main political, economic, and cultural hub.
-With a population of over 3.5 million people, the Twin Cities are the 16th-largest metropolitan area in the U.S. The area is home to a diverse range of industries, including [[minneapolis-technology|technology]], [[minneapolis-healthcare|healthcare]], and [[minneapolis-education|education]].
-The Twin Cities are also known for their vibrant cultural scene, with numerous museums, theaters, and music venues, including the [[walker-art-center|Walker Art Center]] and the [[minnesota-orchestra|Minnesota Orchestra]].
-For more information on the Twin Cities, visit the [[minneapolis-saint-paul|Minneapolis–Saint Paul]] page.
-The area is also home to several major universities, including the [[university-of-minnesota|University of Minnesota]] and [[minneapolis-college-of-art-and-design|Minneapolis College of Art and Design]].
+With a population of over 3.5 million people, the Twin Cities are the 16th-largest metropolitan area in the U.S. The area is home to a diverse range of industries, including technology, healthcare, and education.
+The Twin Cities are also known for their vibrant cultural scene, with numerous museums, theaters, and music venues, including the Walker Art Center and the Minnesota Orchestra.
+For more information on the Twin Cities, visit the Minneapolis–Saint Paul page.
+The area is also home to several major universities, including the University of Minnesota and Minneapolis College of Art and Design.

 🌄 Geography and Climate

 Minnesota's geography is characterized by its location in the Upper Midwestern region of the United States.
 The state's terrain is varied, with numerous lakes, rivers, and wetlands, as well as forests and prairies.
 The state's climate is continental, with cold winters and warm summers.
 The average temperature in January, the coldest month, is around 14°F (-10°C), while the average temperature in July, the warmest month, is around 82°F (28°C).
-For more information on the state's climate, visit the [[minnesota-climate|Minnesota Climate]] page.
+For more information on the state's climate, visit the Minnesota Climate page.
 The state's geography and climate have a significant impact on its economy and culture, with many industries and activities dependent on the state's natural resources.
-The state is also home to several major rivers, including the [[mississippi-river|Mississippi River]] and the [[st-croix-river|St. Croix River]].
+The state is also home to several major rivers, including the Mississippi River and the St. Croix River.

 🏞️ Forests and Prairies

 Roughly a third of Minnesota is forested, with numerous tree species, including oak, maple, and pine.
-The state's forests are an important part of its ecosystem, providing habitat for a wide variety of wildlife, including [[minnesota-deer|white-tailed deer]], [[minnesota-turkey|wild turkey]], and [[minnesota-bear|black bear]].
-The forests are also a significant source of timber and other forest products, with many companies involved in the [[minnesota-forestry|forestry]] and [[minnesota-wood-products|wood products]] industries.
-For more information on the state's forests, visit the [[minnesota-forests|Minnesota Forests]] page.
+The state's forests are an important part of its ecosystem, providing habitat for a wide variety of wildlife, including white-tailed deer, wild turkey, and black bear.
+The forests are also a significant source of timber and other forest products, with many companies involved in the forestry and wood products industries.
+For more information on the state's forests, visit the Minnesota Forests page.
 In addition to its forests, Minnesota is also home to numerous prairies and grasslands, which are home to a wide variety of plant and animal species.
 The state's prairies are also an important part of its agricultural industry, with many farms and ranches located in these areas.

 📊 Economy and Industry

-Minnesota's economy is diverse, with a range of industries, including [[minnesota-agriculture|agriculture]], [[minnesota-manufacturing|manufacturing]], and [[minnesota-tourism|tourism]].
+Minnesota's economy is diverse, with a range of industries, including agriculture, manufacturing, and tourism.
 The state is a leading producer of agricultural products, including corn, soybeans, and sugar beets.
-The state is also home to a significant manufacturing sector, with companies involved in the production of goods such as [[minnesota-automotive|automotive parts]], [[minnesota-electronics|electronics]], and [[minnesota-medical-devices|medical devices]].
-For more information on the state's economy, visit the [[minnesota-economy|Minnesota Economy]] page.
+The state is also home to a significant manufacturing sector, with companies involved in the production of goods such as automotive parts, electronics, and medical devices.
+For more information on the state's economy, visit the Minnesota Economy page.
 The state's tourism industry is also a significant contributor to its economy, with many visitors attracted to the state's natural beauty, cultural attractions, and outdoor recreation opportunities.
-The state is home to several major tourist destinations, including the [[mall-of-america|Mall of America]] and the [[minneapolis-institute-of-art|Minneapolis Institute of Art]].
+The state is home to several major tourist destinations, including the Mall of America and the Minneapolis Institute of Art.

 🎨 Culture and Arts

 Minnesota is known for its vibrant cultural scene, with numerous museums, theaters, and music venues.
-The state is home to a wide range of cultural attractions, including the [[walker-art-center|Walker Art Center]], the [[minneapolis-institute-of-art|Minneapolis Institute of Art]], and the [[guthrie-theater|Guthrie Theater]].
-The state is also home to a thriving music scene, with numerous venues and festivals, including the [[minnesota-state-fair|Minnesota State Fair]] and the [[twin-cities-jazz-festival|Twin Cities Jazz Festival]].
-For more information on the state's cultural attractions, visit the [[minnesota-culture|Minnesota Culture]] page.
-The state is also home to several major universities, including the [[university-of-minnesota|University of Minnesota]] and [[minneapolis-college-of-art-and-design|Minneapolis College of Art and Design]].
+The state is home to a wide range of cultural attractions, including the Walker Art Center, the Minneapolis Institute of Art, and the Guthrie Theater.
+The state is also home to a thriving music scene, with numerous venues and festivals, including the Minnesota State Fair and the Twin Cities Jazz Festival.
+For more information on the state's cultural attractions, visit the Minnesota Culture page.
+The state is also home to several major universities, including the University of Minnesota and Minneapolis College of Art and Design.

 📚 Education and Research

 Education is an important part of Minnesota's culture and economy, with numerous schools, universities, and research institutions.
-The state is home to several major universities, including the [[university-of-minnesota|University of Minnesota]] and [[minneapolis-college-of-art-and-design|Minneapolis College of Art and Design]].
-The state is also home to several research institutions, including the [[university-of-minnesota-research|University of Minnesota Research]] and the [[mayo-clinic|Mayo Clinic]].
-For more information on the state's education system, visit the [[minnesota-education|Minnesota Education]] page.
+The state is home to several major universities, including the University of Minnesota and Minneapolis College of Art and Design.
+The state is also home to several research institutions, including the University of Minnesota Research and the Mayo Clinic.
+For more information on the state's education system, visit the Minnesota Education page.
 The state's education system is highly regarded, with several schools and universities ranked among the best in the country.
-The state is also home to several major libraries, including the [[minnesota-historical-society|Minnesota Historical Society]] and the [[university-of-minnesota-libraries|University of Minnesota Libraries]].
+The state is also home to several major libraries, including the Minnesota Historical Society and the University of Minnesota Libraries.

 👥 Demographics and Population

 Minnesota's population is approximately 5.8 million people, with the majority living in the Minneapolis–Saint Paul metropolitan area.
-The state's population is diverse, with a range of ethnic and cultural groups, including [[minnesota-native-american|Native American]], [[minnesota-african-american|African American]], and [[minnesota-asian-american|Asian American]] communities.
-For more information on the state's demographics, visit the [[minnesota-demographics|Minnesota Demographics]] page.
+The state's population is diverse, with a range of ethnic and cultural groups, including Native American, African American, and Asian American communities.
+For more information on the state's demographics, visit the Minnesota Demographics page.
 The state's population is also highly educated, with a high percentage of residents holding a bachelor's degree or higher.
-The state is home to several major industries, including [[minnesota-healthcare|healthcare]], [[minnesota-technology|technology]], and [[minnesota-manufacturing|manufacturing]].
+The state is home to several major industries, including healthcare, technology, and manufacturing.

 🚀 Tourism and Travel

 Tourism is a significant contributor to Minnesota's economy, with many visitors attracted to the state's natural beauty, cultural attractions, and outdoor recreation opportunities.
-The state is home to several major tourist destinations, including the [[mall-of-america|Mall of America]] and the [[minneapolis-institute-of-art|Minneapolis Institute of Art]].
-For more information on the state's tourism industry, visit the [[minnesota-tourism|Minnesota Tourism]] page.
-The state is also home to numerous parks and recreational areas, including [[voyageurs-national-park|Voyageurs National Park]] and [[gooseberry-falls-state-park|Gooseberry Falls State Park]].
-The state's tourism industry is also supported by its numerous lakes, rivers, and wetlands, which provide opportunities for [[minnesota-fishing|fishing]], [[minnesota-boating|boating]], and other water sports.
+The state is home to several major tourist destinations, including the Mall of America and the Minneapolis Institute of Art.
+For more information on the state's tourism industry, visit the Minnesota Tourism page.
+The state is also home to numerous parks and recreational areas, including Voyageurs National Park and Gooseberry Falls State Park.
+The state's tourism industry is also supported by its numerous lakes, rivers, and wetlands, which provide opportunities for fishing, boating, and other water sports.

 📈 Future Prospects and Challenges

 Looking to the future, Minnesota is well-positioned to continue to grow and thrive, with a strong economy, a highly educated workforce, and a high quality of life.
-The state is also home to several major industries, including [[minnesota-renewable-energy|renewable energy]], [[minnesota-biotechnology|biotechnology]], and [[minnesota-information-technology|information technology]].
-For more information on the state's future prospects, visit the [[minnesota-future|Minnesota Future]] page.
-The state is also expected to continue to be a leader in the fields of [[minnesota-education|education]] and [[minnesota-research|research]], with several major universities and research institutions.
-However, the state also faces several challenges, including [[minnesota-climate-change|climate change]], [[minnesota-economic-inequality|economic inequality]], and [[minnesota-social-inequality|social inequality]].
+The state is also home to several major industries, including renewable energy, biotechnology, and information technology.
+For more information on the state's future prospects, visit the Minnesota Future page.
+The state is also expected to continue to be a leader in the fields of education and research, with several major universities and research institutions.
+However, the state also faces several challenges, including climate change, economic inequality, and social inequality.

 Key Facts